Business entities in South Africa

 - A South African limited liability company (locally known as a “proprietary limited company” or Pty.
 Ltd.) can be setup with 1 director and 1 shareholder, both of whom can be foreigners residing abroad.
 Furthermore, there is no statutory share capital requirement;

-- Nonetheless, a company incorporated in South Africa is be required to appoint a public officer.
+- Nonetheless, a company incorporated in South Africa is required to appoint a public officer.
 This individual will be resident in South Africa and may be an employee of the company.
 He/she will be deemed to be the registered representative of the company in South Africa;

 - All LLCs must submit an annual return and financial statements to the Companies and Intellectual Commission (CIPC).
 It is possible the company may be requested by the CIPC to submitted audited financial statements;